Sam's Son: Plot

-We then travel back to the present day, where we see Gene's friend Cy Martin (Howard Bassett) is seen explaining to someone on the limo's phone asking why they're not at the theater yet.
+We then travel back to the present day, where Gene's friend Cy Martin (Howard Bassett) is seen explaining to someone on the limo's phone asking why they're not at the theater yet.
 After hanging up, Cy informs Gene they have to get there before the movie starts.
-When they arrive, he is greeted by a swarm of excited fans, his wife Cathy, and even Mr. Bellow, who obviously changed his ways, attitude-wise, tells Gene that it is an honor to have him at his theater.
+When they arrive, he is greeted by a swarm of excited fans, his wife Cathy, and even Mr. Bellow, who obviously changed his ways, attitude-wise.
+Bellow tells Gene that it is an honor to have him at his theater.
 To put him in his place, Gene orders Bellow to fix five letters out on the marquee.
 As Gene and Cathy enter the theater, Bellow informs him it will be done.
 Before the fade to black, Bellow looks up at the marquee and nods his head sarcastically at the title.